 Asbestos disposal for Dorset businesses

-Businesses including builders, plumbers and other tradespeople are responsible for disposing of the waste they generate.
-If you are a Dorset business and want to dispose of asbestos, you should look for a specialist commercial waste contractor (opens in a new window).
+Businesses including builders, plumbers and other tradespeople are responsible for disposing of the waste they generate by using a properly licenced hazardous waste contractor.

 Asbestos disposal for Dorset households